stimutak/loopsleuth/STARTUP_MESSAGE.md

 - **Recent debugging**: Confirmed backend and DB schema are correct; single-clip tag editing and batch bar UI are working.
 Batch actions backend integration is next.
 - **Next steps**: Implement backend for batch tag actions, wire up frontend, then add feedback and polish.
 - **See TODO.md** for precise next actions and troubleshooting notes.
-- Per-clip tag editing is now only available in the detail (single-clip) view.
-The grid view uses the batch bar for all tag editing.
-The per-clip tag editor has been removed from the grid for clarity and workflow consistency.
+- Per-clip tag editing in the detail view is now fully consistent with the batch editor: chip-style input, autocomplete, keyboard navigation, and ARIA/accessibility are all supported.
+Tag changes are persisted to the database and reflected in both the detail and grid views.

 ## Batch Editing Handoff Checklist